envelope-zero/backend/README.md

 ### Deployment methods

+The recommended way for production deployments is to run the backend with [the OCI image](https://github.com/envelope-zero/backend/pkgs/container/backend) or a binary directly.
+For up-to-date binaries, check out the [Releases page](https://github.com/envelope-zero/backend/releases).

 If you want to deploy with a method not listed here, you are welcome to open a discussion to ask any questions needed so that this documentation can be improved.

 #### On Kubernetes

-You can run the backend on any Kubernetes cluster with a supported version using the [morremeyer/generic]() helm chart with the following values:
+You can run the backend on any Kubernetes cluster with a supported version using the [morremeyer/generic](https://github.com/morremeyer/charts/tree/main/charts/generic) helm chart with the following values:

 ```yaml
 image: